sphinx-contrib/packages/README.rst

-`sphinxcontrib-packages` 📦 Display available tools available on the host machine
+`sphinxcontrib-packages` 📦 Display a list of tools available on the host machine
 =================================================================================

 This `sphinx <http://sphinx.pocoo.org/>`__ extension provides some directives